qubic/core/doc/execution_fees.md

 **User functions** (read-only queries) are always available regardless of executionFeeReserve.
 They are defined with `PUBLIC_FUNCTION()` or `PRIVATE_FUNCTION()` macros, provide read-only access to contract state, and cannot modify state or trigger procedures.

 **Contract-to-contract procedure calls** via `INVOKE_OTHER_CONTRACT_PROCEDURE` check that the **called contract (B) has positive executionFeeReserve**.
-If Contract B has insufficient fees (`executionFeeReserve <= 0`), the call is aborted and **Contract A (the caller) is marked with `ContractErrorCalledContractInsufficientFees`**.
-This prevents Contract B from executing without being able to pay for its digest computation.
-Contract developers should use `qpi.queryFeeReserve(contractIndex)` to check the called contract's fee reserve before invoking it.
+If Contract B has insufficient fees (`executionFeeReserve <= 0`), the call fails and returns `CallErrorInsufficientFees` to Contract A. The procedure is not executed, and Contract A can check the error via the `interContractCallError` variable (or a custom error variable when using `INVOKE_OTHER_CONTRACT_PROCEDURE_E`).
+Contract developers should check the error after invoking procedures or proactively verify the called contract's fee reserve with `qpi.queryFeeReserve(contractIndex)` before invoking it.

-**Contract-to-contract callbacks** (`POST_INCOMING_TRANSFER`, `PRE_ACQUIRE_SHARES`, `POST_ACQUIRE_SHARES`, etc.) triggered by Contract A also check that the **called contract (B) has positive executionFeeReserve**.
-If Contract B has insufficient fees, the operation is aborted and **Contract A is marked with `ContractErrorCalledContractInsufficientFees`**.
-This ensures Contract B can pay for its digest computation after the callback executes.
+**Contract-to-contract function calls** via `CALL_OTHER_CONTRACT_FUNCTION` also check that the **called contract (B) has positive executionFeeReserve**.
+If Contract B has insufficient fees or is in an error state, the call fails and returns `CallErrorInsufficientFees` or `CallErrorContractInErrorState` to Contract A. The function is not executed, and Contract A can check the error via the `interContractCallError` variable (or a custom error variable when using `CALL_OTHER_CONTRACT_FUNCTION_E`).
+This graceful error handling allows Contract A to continue execution and handle failures appropriately.

+**Contract-to-contract callbacks** (`POST_INCOMING_TRANSFER`, `PRE_ACQUIRE_SHARES`, `POST_ACQUIRE_SHARES`, etc.) are system-initiated and **do not check executionFeeReserve**.
+These callbacks execute regardless of the called contract's fee reserve status, allowing contracts to receive system-initiated transfers and notifications even when dormant.
+This design ensures that contracts can receive revenue donations, IPO refunds, and other system transfers without requiring positive fee reserves.

-Example: Contract A (executionFeeReserve = 1000) transfers 500 QU to Contract B (executionFeeReserve = 0).
-If Contract B has no fees, the transfer is aborted and Contract A is marked with error.
-Contract developers should check the recipient's fee reserve with `qpi.queryFeeReserve(contractIndex)` before transferring to another contract.
+Example: Contract A (executionFeeReserve = 1000) transfers 500 QU to Contract B (executionFeeReserve = 0) using `qpi.transfer()`.
+The transfer succeeds and Contract B's `POST_INCOMING_TRANSFER` callback executes regardless of Contract B having no fees, because the callback is system-initiated.
+However, if Contract A tries to invoke a procedure of Contract B using `INVOKE_OTHER_CONTRACT_PROCEDURE`, the call will fail and return `CallErrorInsufficientFees`.
+Contract A should check `interContractCallError` after the call and handle the error gracefully (e.g., skip the operation or use fallback logic).

 **System-initiated transfers** (revenue donations and IPO refunds) do not require the recipient contract to have positive executionFeeReserve.
 The `POST_INCOMING_TRANSFER` callback executes regardless of the destination's reserve status.
 These are system-initiated transfers that contracts didn't request, so contracts should be able to receive system funds even if dormant.